i4mi/MobileAccessGateway/docs/index.md

-# MobileAccessGateway
+# Mobile Access Gateway

-The MobileAccessGateway is an implementation based on the [CH EPR mHealth](https://fhir.ch/ig/ch-epr-mhealth/index.html) implementation guide.
+The Mobile Access Gateway is an implementation based on the [CH EPR mHealth](https://fhir.ch/ig/ch-epr-mhealth/index.html) implementation guide.
 It provides a FHIR Gateway supporting the PMIR and MHD server actors and uses XDS/PIXV3 to communicate with an XDS Affinity Domain.